anderson-cu-bioastronautics/Git_Tutorial/README.md

 This is a repository to teach basic Git and GitHub skills to newcomers in a quick one-hour lesson.
 The lesson includes an interactive element, using either Python, MATLAB, or R.
-The tutorial leader can setup for the interactive element by following the [group leader instructions](Group-Leader-Instructions.md).
+The tutorial leader can setup for the interactive element by following the [interactive element setup instructions](Interactive_Element_Setup.md).

 The tutorial is based on the excellent [tutorial](https://github.com/alcantarar/ASB_Tutorial) presented at the ASB 2020 Conference.
 Thanks to the original contributers who put together the tutorial: